Wapenamanda District

 Wapenamanda District is a district in Enga Province of Papua New Guinea.
 Its capital is Wapenamanda.
 The population of the district was 71,797 at the 2011 census.
 Wapenamanda Airport, the only airport in Enga Province is located in Wapenamanda Town.
 Air Niugini and PNG Air service flights daily to Wapenamanda out of Port Moresby.

 There are three secondary schools in the district which are St Paul's Lutheran Secondary School, Highlands Lutheran International School and the newly created Wapenamanda Foursquare Secondary.

-Notable people from Wapenamanda include lawyer, businessman and current Member of Parliament for Wapenamanda Rimbink Pato, former PNG Kumuls and PNG Hunters Grand Final hero Willie Minoga, renowned politician former MP Sir Pato Kakaraya, his son lawyer and NSL Deputy Chairman Dan Kakaraya, Former Chief Justice of Papua New Guinea Sir Salamo Injia, Famed Orator Late Inu Lei, Lawyer and Businessman Late George Tapya Yapao, Former Luluai and first Wapenamanda MP in the house of assembly Late Leme Iangalio and his younger brother former three term MP/Minister and senior statesman Masket Iangalio.